Higher Ability Provision

-Students who show a high level of flair and aptitude in their work at Traflagar School are identified as higher attaining.
-These learners are identified on a yearly basis based on KS2 data.
+Students who show a high level of flair and aptitude in their work at Trafalgar School are identified as higher attaining.
+These learners are identified on a yearly basis, based on KS2 progress data.

-At Trafalgar our aim is to ensure the provision of opportunities to boost the attainment, motivation and self-confidence of all students.
+At Trafalgar School we ensure opportunities are created to boost the attainment, motivation and self-confidence of all students.

 We provide this in a number of ways:

-Visit local museums.
+- Visit local museums.
 Often the museum will have activities that can be a part of a child’s enriched learning.
-Show you are interested in visiting; discuss what you like, you dislike and you enjoy and why you feel as you do.
+Show you are interested in visiting; discuss what you like, what you dislike and why you feel as you do.